“Schizophrenic” Meaning: Understanding Schizophrenia

 “Schizophrenic” meaning: Debunking the myths

-A lot of inaccurate beliefs may still surround schizophrenia.
+Many inaccurate beliefs may still surround schizophrenia.
 Debunking them may help us get a better understanding of this complex mental illness.
 With that in mind, let’s look at a few of the most common ones.

 Myth: Having schizophrenia means having a “split personality”

-Myth: Having schizophrenia means being unintelligent
+Myth: Being “schizophrenic” means being unintelligent

 Another common myth may be that people with schizophrenia aren’t smart.
 This may stem from certain research, like a 2015 study that analyzed data from the medical and family records of Swedish men.
-Researchers found that those with lower IQ scores were typically at a greater risk of schizophrenia
+Researchers found that those with lower IQ scores were typically at a greater risk of schizophrenia.
+Still, IQ scores may not tell the whole story.
+Many people known for their intelligence, like Nobel Prize-winning mathematician John Nash, have been diagnosed with schizophrenia.

-Myth: Genetics are the cause of schizophrenia
+Myth: Genetics are the sole cause of schizophrenia

 Genetics likely play a role in a person’s likelihood of developing schizophrenia.
 However, it’s generally not a simple matter of whether you have a relative with the condition.
 Even if you have an identical twin with schizophrenia, studies have found that the risk of developing it yourself is still only around 50%.
 Multiple other risk factors may make a person vulnerable to the disorder, including the following: